zumasys/docs/site/jbase/jbc/len/README.md

 ## Note

-> If the byte is specifically required then it is recommended that the [BYTELEN](./../bytelen) function be used in place of the **LEN** function.
+> If the byte length is specifically required then it is recommended that the [BYTELEN](./../bytelen) function be used in place of the **LEN** function.
 It is also not recommended to use programs manipulating byte counts in International Mode.

 An example of use may be as:

 ```
-VAL = "qwerty"
+string_Val= "qwerty"
-CRT LEN(VAL)
+CRT LEN(string_Val)
 ```

 to display **6**.